MartijnKooij/AppSpaces/Third Party License.md

 This project uses WinMan, its original MIT license to Veselin is listed below.

-I compiled the project myself as the NuGet package was not working. https://github.com/FancyWM/winman-windows
+I compiled the DLLImports project myself as the NuGet package was not working withouth it... https://github.com/FancyWM/winman-windows

 MIT License